 From there, simply wave down a bus heading for Bogotá.
 The last bus typically passes around 6 p.m., so I recommend being at the intersection by 5 p.m. at the latest.

-Tours to visit Cascada La Chorrera from Bogota
+Best La Chorrera Tour from Bogota

 The day trip to Cascada la Chorrera from Bogotá comes with its share of adventure and surprises.